Skip to main navigation Skip to search Skip to main content

 Abstract

-OBJECTIVE: To elaborate on in vitro 3D ovary cancer models that can mimic the in vivo condition of an ovary cancer microenvironment for anticancer drug discovery.
+Objective: To elaborate on in vitro 3D ovary cancer models that can mimic the in vivo condition of an ovary cancer microenvironment for anticancer drug discovery.
 Methods: Literature research was conducted in NCBI, ScienceDirect, and Pubchem databases.
 A total of 19 articles relevant to the search terms were included in this review.
-RESULTS: The ovary cancer niche has been described as the home of cancer stem cells, multipotent stromal cells, fibroblasts, blood and lymphatic vessels, growth factors, extracellular matrix protein (ECM).
+Results: The ovary cancer niche has been described as the home of cancer stem cells, multipotent stromal cells, fibroblasts, blood and lymphatic vessels, growth factors, extracellular matrix protein (ECM).
 Cell cancer behaviour toward anticancer drugs can also be altered by deposition of ECM.
 A human ovary decellularized protocol generates ovary scaffold.
 Incorporation of cancer stem cells (CSC) in the ovary cancer niche thus yield 3D reconstructed microenvironment for further anticancer drug testing.
-CONCLUSIONS: The 3D reconstructed microenvironment provides a platform for further anticancer drug testing.
+Conclusion: The 3D reconstructed microenvironment provides a platform for further anticancer drug testing.

 Original languageEnglish